guildai/packages/cv/NOTES.md

 the proliferation of configuration files, which we're starting to see under `object_detection/samples/config`.

-Update: On further inspection, it's probably a bad idea to attempt factoring the config into smaller, reusable parts:
+Update 1: On further inspection, it's probably a bad idea to attempt factoring the config into smaller, reusable parts:

 - While there are indeed sharable pieces, they tend to have